Belief is validation without the context of the outside world. It is one of the hardest realms to exist in.

 I started seeing the plotline better.

-By the time I finished two chapters, I felt better.
-I’m not saying that I’m anywhere close to fix, and maybe I need to slip back into therapy to work on some things, but I did feel validated to a degree.
-I went to a self-publishing workshop over the weekend (before this emotional meltdown) and listened to some fantastic speakers discuss their experiences with the self-publishing world.
+By the time I finally forced about hundred words out, I felt better.
+Sort of.
+I’m not saying that I’m anywhere close to being fixed, and maybe I need to slip back into therapy to work on some things, but I did feel validated to a degree.
+I went to a self-publishing workshop a while back and listened to some fantastic speakers discuss their experiences with the self-publishing world.
+Their words kept back to me as I tried to focus.
 They were confident.
 They were bold.
 Most of them had ditched small press or publishing houses to have more control over their careers.
 None of them seemed worried about validation.